-First, let me say you should have been nominated for best screenplay, director AND actor for The Way.
+Dear Emilio, First, let me say you should have been nominated for best screenplay, director AND actor for The Way.
 You’ll always have a soft spot in my heart for that poignant father son film.
 On the lighter side, I enjoyed your work in The Stakeout, as sweet as the Bubble Yum gum I devoured… Continue reading The Public: Important Conceptually; But Cinematically?
 Well….

 I attempted three movies in the last five days and only got through one…I know, rescind my film fanatic card.
 Ya see, I need some comedy in my life and that wasn’t going to happen in any way shape or form in The Last Five Years (LaGravense-a name that works-‘grave’) nor in Lars and The… Continue reading One Outta Three Ain’t Bad: Gilliam, Gillespie and LaGravenese